Building Your Information Architecture

 Before you can complete the configuration of a Relationship property, you must first create the Relationship Type that will be used to define the nature of the connection.

-How to create Relationship types
+How to create relationship types

 Step 3: Click Save.

-How to configure a basic Relationship property
+How to configure a basic relationship property

-Step 1: Once you have created the Relationship Type, navigate to the Settings area and click on Templates.
+Step 1: Once you have created the Relationship Type, navigate to the Settings Settings icon area and click on Templates.
 Locate the template to which you want to add a Relationship property and click Edit.

 Step 2: Drag and drop the Relationship property from the right side of the screen into the template, or add it by clicking on the plus icon next to the property.